Nandor-Waxmann/AstroPool/README.md

 To import the Unity project, create a new project and copy-paste the "Assets" and "ProjectSettings" folders in the folder of the new project.

+To use the app, install the .apk file on your Android device (you might need to change some settings to allow you to install from unkown sources).